-The [INITIAL SET] menu, which is locked with a password to prevent accidental changes to the ship's details, is where the installer enters ship's MMSI, internal and external antenna positions, ship type, I/O port settings and network settings.
+The [INITIAL SET] menu, which is locked with a password to prevent accidental changes to the ship's details, is where the installer enters ship's MMSI, internal and external antenna positions, ship type, I/O port settings, network settings and pre-shared key.
 You can view the settings on this menu as follows.

-- Press the MENU/ESC to open the menu. - 2.
+- 1. Press the MENU/ESC to open the menu. - 2.
 Select [INITIAL SET], then Press the ENT/ACK key. - 3.
 Select item to view then press the ENT/ACK key.